 1980 - Violence by the Sunni militants increases.
 In June at least two attempts are made on Hafez's life.
 In revenge, Rifaat's Defence Companies kill between 500 and 1,000 Muslim Brotherhood suspects being held at a prison near Tadmor (Palmyra) in the centre of Syria.
 The men are shot in their cells.

 1981 - Hafez resolves to root out Syria's Sunni militants from their strongholds.
 Membership of the Muslim Brotherhood is made a capital offence.
 In March and April security forces descend on Aleppo and Hama looking for militants.
 About 200 to 300 people are killed and sections of both cities are destroyed.

-1982 - At the start of February the full force of the Syrian army is brought to bear on the Sunni stronghold at Hama.
-Several thousand troops commanded by Rifaat, including units from the Defence Companies, seal off the city and then move in.
+1982 - At the start of February the full force of the Syrian Army is brought to bear on the Sunni stronghold at Hama.
+Several thousand troops commanded by Rifaat, including units from the Defence Companies, seal off the city then move in.

 Rifaat later denies involvement in the massacre, saying "I never entered Hama," and claiming that he was not in charge of Syria's security forces at that time.